top of page

 Other bequests, such as those involving retirement assets, insurance policies, bank accounts and stocks and bonds, are typically made by completing a beneficiary designation form.
 Simply contact your retirement plan administrator, life insurance company, bank or investment broker and ask them to send you the right "beneficiary designation" or "payable upon death" form.
 To complete your bequest, you will need to complete and sign the form and return it to them.

 The last step in leaving any bequest involves the transfer to charity.
-Upon your passing, full value of the gift will be transferred to the Jewish Discovery Center tax-free and your estate will receive an estate tax charitable deduction.
+Upon your passing, full value of the gift will be transferred to the Center for Jewish Life tax-free and your estate will receive an estate tax charitable deduction.

 Sample Bequest Wording

-I bequeath to Jewish Discovery Center, having its principal offices at 757 Hopkins Rd, Buffalo, NY 14221, under the leadership of Rabbi Labkowski.
+I bequeath to Center for Jewish Life, having its principal offices at 757 Hopkins Rd, Buffalo, NY 14221, under the leadership of Rabbi Labkowski.

 The residue of my estate after all other obligations have been fulfilled,